cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/README.md

 ### 3. Get Code Parameter.

-If your account pass the login, browser will redirect to your `redirectUri` with `code` parameters.
+If your account passes the login, the browser will redirect to your `redirectUri` with `code` parameters.
 <img width="1020" alt="image" src="https://github.com/cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/assets/56015532/77d7364f-70e6-4d37-b024-be0fb26f7df9">
-> url will be like `http://localhost:3002/auth/kakao?code=TJx7M1-sTWkrKQgvOTmfvSUnC5bD2GqtWrA....`
+> The URL will look like `http://localhost:3002/auth/kakao?code=TJx7M1-sTWkrKQgvOTmfvSUnC5bD2GqtWrA....`

 <br>

-### 4. Make mutation and waiting for server response
+### 4. Perform a Mutatuib and Await Server Response

-In your redirect page, you need to request login mutation to nest.js server with `code` and `redirectUri` as variables
+On your redirect page, initiate a login mutation to the Nest.js server using  `code` and `redirectUri` as variables.

-For example here's some next.js frontend codes
+For instance, here are some Next.js frontend code snippets.

 ```ts
 /* eslint-disable no-console */